Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 was not created through Alluxio.
 For instance, if the underlying storage system contains a directory `Data` with files `Reports` and `Sales`, all of which were not created through Alluxio, their metadata will be loaded into Alluxio the first time they are accessed, such as when a user requests to open a file.
-The data of the file is not loaded to Alluxio during this process.
-To load the data into Alluxio, one can read the data using `FileInStream` or use the `load` command of the Alluxio shell.
+The contents of the file is not loaded to Alluxio during this process.
+To load the file contents into Alluxio, one can read the data using `FileInStream` or use the `load` command of the Alluxio shell.

 ## Mounting Under Storage Systems
+Mounting an Under storage system to the Alluxio file system namespace is the mechanism for defining the association between the Alluxio namespace and the UFS namespace.
 Mounting in Alluxio works similarly to mounting a volume in a Linux file system.
-The mount command attaches a UFS to the file system tree in the Alluxio namespace.
+The `mount` command attaches a UFS to the file system tree in the Alluxio namespace.

 ### Root Mount Point
 The root mount point of the Alluxio namespace can be specified in `conf/alluxio-site.properties`.
-The following line is an example configuration where a HDFS path is at the root of the Alluxio namespace.
+The following line is an example configuration where an HDFS path is mounted to the root of the Alluxio namespace.

 ```
 alluxio.master.mount.table.root.ufs=hdfs://HDFS_HOSTNAME:8020